 Mr. Varzaru was appointed in 2013 as a Non-executive Director of the Company.
 Mr. Varzaru has been the Managing Director of Digi Spain since 2008.
 Mr. Varzaru joined RCS & RDS in 2005 as Reporting Manager and was shortly thereafter appointed to the position of Finance Director, a position he held up until 2008.
 Before joining RCS & RDS, Mr. Varzaru worked at KPMG.
 Mr. Varzaru graduated from the Bucharest Academy of Economic Studies in 2001.
-Mr. Varzaru current term as Vice-President and Non-executive Director is due to expire in April 2020.
+Mr. Varzaru was re-appointed as Vice-President and Non-executive Director in April 2020 and his current term is due to expire in April 2024.